Skip to content

 Eligible Employees may apply for a planned Program with a duration of up to four months.

-Employees seeking to undertake the Program must apply under one of the Program categories listed below.
+Employees seeking to undertake the Doctoral Support Program must apply under one of the Program categories listed below.
+Employees may only apply once for each category of the Program.

 As part of the University's commitment to promoting and enhancing the careers of women and First Nations peoples, a number of Program opportunities in each category will be made available specifically for applicants who identify as a member of these groups.